 Recently completed Street Projects:

-- Telephone Road from McGrath, Portola from Telephone to Ralson, completed June 2019
+- Telephone Road from McGrath, Portola from Telephone to Ralston, completed June 2019

 - S. Saticoy Avenue - Cineraria to Mammoth, completed May 2019

 - Petit Ave - Telephone to Lucerne, completed May 2019